-In contrast to spin systems, which often feature unified probe operators, the Hermitian operators and their associated QFI bounds in spin--orbital systems are intrinsically material-dependent.
+In contrast to spin systems, which often feature unified probe operators, the Hermitian operators and their associated QFI bounds in spin-orbital systems are intrinsically material dependent.
 In particular, the evaluation of the eigenvalue spread $\Delta \lambda_j = \lambda_{j}^{\rm (max)} - \lambda_{j}^{\rm (min)}$ requires explicit knowledge of the matrix $T_{\alpha\beta}(\epsilon_{\rm i}, \epsilon_{\rm s})$.
 This matrix originates from the dipole transition elements $M_{\alpha\beta}(\epsilon)$, which are computed via \textit{ab initio} single-electron integrals involving localized Wannier orbitals:

-Here, $\psi_\alpha(\bm{r})$ represents the localized Wannier wavefunctions, $\omega_{\rm i/s}$ is the photon frequency, $\varepsilon_0$ is the vacuum permittivity, and $V$ is the quantization volume.
+Here, $\psi_\alpha(\bm{r})$ represents the localized Wannier wave functions, $\omega_{\rm i/s}$ is the photon frequency, $\varepsilon_0$ is the vacuum permittivity, and $V$ is the quantization volume.
 Although these dipole elements are frequently represented in the spin-orbit-coupled $j$ basis\,\cite{ament2009theoretical,haverkort2010theory}, the resulting eigenvalue spectrum remains invariant under basis transformations.